 Therefore, you see a man who has been arrested multiple times and has been to prison passing that spirit to his children.
-They too will endure similar experiences unless the cycle brakes.
+They too will endure similar experiences unless the cycle breaks.

 Born Again According to the Incorruptible Word

-What cut and stop such a cycle?
+What cuts and stops such a cycle?
 Salvation!
-Obedience and acceptance to the Word of God.
+Obedience and acceptance of the Word of God.

 In other words, you break generational curses when you believe in Jesus Christ.
 He’s the glory of God.

 So, ultimately, salvation and eternal life come because we refuse to reject the Word of God.